How Council buys

 You should be prepared to cover your own costs to attend a presentation and provide proof of concept or trial of the proposal.

-Council's Annual Procurement Policy and Contracting Plan provides more detailed information about Council's procurement activities.
+Council's Procurement Policy and Plan provides detailed information about Council's procurement activities.
 It includes a list of the significant procurements (worth $10 million and above) planned for the financial year and also many other large procurements worth above $1 million.

 You can download: